kelvin-olaiya/asmd-24/README.md

 For this task I wrote a SPN for the Readers and Writers problem.
 I then created variation of the basic network by variyng the transition rates to see if the system would prioritize access to the critical section between readers and writers.

-The various networks are defined [here]()
+The various networks are defined [here](https://github.com/kelvin-olaiya/asmd-lab-07/blob/master/src/main/scala/u07/examples/StochasticReadersAndWriters.scala)

-Per each i generated 1000 traces of length 1000 and calculated the average percentage of time spent reading and writing.
+Per each of those network i generated 1000 traces of length 1000 and calculated the average percentage of time spent reading and writing.
 Here's the simulation results:

 ```txt
 Network: Basic